For Current Georgia Medicaid Members:

 - CMS orthopedic clinics for health, DME and orthotics management

 Children’s Medical Services assists youth from birth to age 21 who have a chronic medical condition, such as asthma, cystic fibrosis, diabetes, seizures, spina bifida or sickle cell disease.
-Participants must also meet income requirements.
+Families must meet financial requirements; based on family income, some may have a cost participation to meet before Children’s Medical Services program funds can be used to assist with medical services or items.